henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 microk8s kubectl create token default

 ----------------------------------------------------------------------------------------
-Wihtout this you need to run: microk8s kubectl apply instead of only using kubectl
+### Wihtout this you need to run: microk8s kubectl apply instead of only using kubectl

+Just anoying!!

 {